abhiTronix/vidgear/docs/gears/streamgear/ssm/usage.md

     - [x] In this mode, if input video-source _(i.e. `-video_source`)_ contains any audio stream/channel, then it automatically gets mapped to all generated streams.
     - [x] Always use `close()` function at the very end of the main code.

-??? danger "[DEPRECATION NOTICE]: The `terminate()` method in StreamGear is now deprecated."
+???+ danger "DEPRECATION NOTICES for `v0.3.3` and above"

-    The `terminate()` method in StreamGear is now deprecated and will be removed in a future release.
+    - [ ] The `terminate()` method in StreamGear is now deprecated and will be removed in a future release.
 Developers should use the new [`close()`](../../../../bonus/reference/streamgear/#vidgear.gears.streamgear.StreamGear.close) method instead, as it offers a more descriptive name, similar to the WriteGear API, for safely terminating StreamGear processes.
+    - [ ] The [`-livestream`](../../params/#a-exclusive-parameters) optional parameter is NOT supported in this Single-Source Mode.

 !!! example "After going through following Usage Examples, Checkout more of its advanced configurations [here ➶](../../../help/streamgear_ex/)"